Sucking up CO2

 removed per ton of bio-oil sequestered

-Peter is also the CEO and co-founder of Segment, the world’s leading customer data platform.
+Peter was previously the CEO and co-founder of Segment, the world’s leading customer data platform.

 Inside Charm Industrial’s big bet on corn stalks for carbon removalMIT Technology Review